 The worms wriggle and remind me of another offence which had been hidden.
 Like the time the Canadian Forces Base Comox accommodations officer, my superior, used his master key to enter my locked room at midnight while I was asleep in my bed in Officers’ quarters.
 The head of that worm poked up randomly today.
 I had completely forgotten how furious I was and how I screamed at him to just get the eff out.
 I felt unsafe and exposed.
 There was no chain on the door.
 I had forgotten how I didn’t sleep for several nights after that.
 Tossing and turning and hoping he would not return with his master key.
 Creep!

-Then there’s the time that a colleague of mine in the woods near Royal Roads Military College near Victoria, well, I thought he was a friend of mine.
+Then there’s the time that a colleague of mine in the woods near Royal Roads Military College near Victoria, well, I thought he was a friend of mine – we had just been in the same platoon on basic training and shared many wins together.
 We both had a couple of drinks and we were joking around, bantering, sitting close to each other on a fallen log in the rain forest, just out of the circle of the campfire party that was happening for first years.
 Before I knew what was going on he pinned me down on my back.
 Kissing me brutally.
 He easily overpowered me.
+He was so strong!
 I was telling him to stop but, like a predator on prey, he didn’t.
 Afterwards when we both realized that he had just date-raped me, our friendship was over and things were quite awkward.
 It was shortly thereafter that I saw a photograph of myself on one of the main bulletin boards for the wing.
-In the photo I was fully clothed but someone had drawn a big black circle around my pelvic area with the word SLUT and an arrow pointing to my crotch.
+In the photo I was fully clothed but someone had drawn a big red circle around my pelvic area with the word SLUT and an arrow pointing to my crotch.
 Everyone looked at this bulletin board every day several times, including the ones in charge.
 When I saw the image of myself there like that I wept.
 I was enraged, humiliated, saddened and completely frustrated with how unfair things were.
 HE WAS THE SLUT!
 HE WAS THE PROBLEM!
 People actually thought it was my fault.

 For three years I was in a field unit in Germany.
 Field unit meaning that we were quite actively practicing for war and for the resupply required.
 This took our unit out on exercise a couple of times per year.
 We also would attend something called a gun camp where we would practice shooting and other field exercises.
 In Valdehon, France, I was in my barrack room one day fetching something needed when I realized somebody was standing behind me in my open doorway.
 He was a colleague of mine.
 He had wild eyes while he looked at me and I realized something was wrong.
-He walked towards me with his hands outstretched as if he wanted to embrace me.
-In full daylight while the rest of the unit was on the ranges, he backed me into a corner licking his lips, sneering, breathing heavily and leering at me.
+He walked inched towards me.
+In full daylight while the rest of the unit was on the ranges, he backed me into a corner with a sick grin on his face.
 I was disgusted as a cold finger of fear traced down my spine.
 I would not be raped again.
 I put both hands on his chest and pushed him forcibly away.
 I told him not to bother me with that type of thing again or he would be in trouble.
 I knew though, in my head, that if I were to raise a stink about his behaviour it would just bite me in the ass and he would brag and swagger and nothing would happen.
 I didn’t want to jeopardize my standing as a woman in this unit who was holding her own.

 Many men in the military with me at the time would be shocked with regard to my physical strength.
-I worked hard to stay strong, always pulling my own weight and doing the things that people said women couldn’t do like very long marches in combat attire, chin-ups and push-ups and maintaining a positive outlook even while in the shit, like digging ditches or sleep deprived.
+I worked hard, (my mother’s daughter).
+I stayed strong, always pulling my own weight and doing the things that people said women couldn’t do like very long marches in combat attire, chin-ups and push-ups and maintaining a positive outlook even while in the shit, like digging ditches or sleep deprived.
 I did this because I knew that it would help me to be “respected”.
+I was terrified of failure.
+I had no support at home in Barrie.
+I would have to go back to a crap job on a bottom rung if I failed.
+It was the fear of that that kept me motivated.
 But even while pumping-off up to seven chin-ups, I could hear men commenting on the shape of my ass.